PRESTO TAP OFFS

 One-stop solution

-Currently riders' report using up to three different platforms to plan and pay for their trips - yet none provide everything they need, highlighting the opportunity for a one-stop solution.
+Riders currently use up to three different platforms to plan and pay for their trips - yet none provide everything they need

 📱